efchea1/efchea1/README.md

 ## 🌍 Mission

 Rooted in Liberia, building in Minnesota.
-I bridge public health, clinical informatics, and AI to build systems that are fast, auditable, and equitable — starting with Lexify and the clinical data teams who deserve better tools.
+I bridge public health, clinical informatics, and AI to build systems that are fast, auditable, and equitable, starting with Lexify and the clinical data teams who deserve better tools.

 **Building systems where equity is not aspirational, it's measurable.**